wiggitywhitney/mcp-commit-story/README.md

 **This project is currently under active development.
 Features and documentation may change rapidly.**

 # mcp-commit-story
 mcp-commit-story is a Model Context Protocol (MCP) server designed to generate engineering journal entries within a code repository.
-The journal records technical progress, decision-making context, and emotional tone, with the goal of understanding larger-scale patterns and producing content that can later be reused for storytelling (e.g., blog posts, conference talks).
+The journal records commits, technical progress, decision-making context, and emotional tone, with the goal of understanding larger-scale patterns, identifying trends, and producing content that can later be reused for storytelling (e.g., blog posts, conference talks).

 **Primary Usage Notice:**